ElpadoCan/SpotMAX/spotmax/docs/source/parameters_description.rst

 * **Spot minimum z-size** (:m:`\mu m`): Rough estimation of the smallest spot radius in z-direction.
 As a rule of thumb you can use 2-3 times higher than the resolution limit in X and Y. Another option is to visually measure this on a couple of spots.
-  The idea is that no two spots can be detected within the smallest spot size.
+  The idea is that spots centers cannot be at a smaller distance than the radius of the minimum size allowed.
 In the GUI, you can see the estimated minimum spot size at the **Spot (z, y, x) minimum dimensions (radius)** line.

 * **Resolution multiplier in y- and x- direction**: This parameter allows you to modify the calculated minimum spots size.
 The default value of 1 will result in the radius of the